IgniteUI/indigo-design-docfx/en/prototyping/setting-up-a-usability-study.md

 ---
-title: Setting up a usability study
+title: Set up a user test
 _description: Create user studies based on prototypes
 _keywords: UX Design, Prototyping, Commenting, Usability studies, User testing
 ---

-## Setting up a Usability Test
+## Set up a User Test

 At the end of this topic you'll have a usability test based on a prototype in your workspace.
+Optionally, [watch video tutorial](https://youtu.be/_jCDjtxTLCo) on how to set up a user test.

 <img class="responsive-img" src="../images/setting_up_a_usability_test_1.png" />